-Lita Asscher is an exciting young female corporate leader.
-During an event held back in 2012 in San Antonio, I had the good fortune to hear Lita discuss the fact that women are assuming increasingly influential roles in the workplace.
-She is, in fact, one inspiring example of that fact.
-Lita told us about the Diamond Empowerment Fund, an “international organization with the mission to raise money to support education initiatives that develop and empower economically disadvantaged people in African nations where diamonds are a natural resource.”
+Lita Asscher is an impressive young female corporate leader.
+During an event held a few years ago in San Antonio, I had the good fortune to hear Lita discuss the fact that women are assuming increasingly influential roles in the workplace.
+She is an inspiring example of that fact.
+Lita shared information about the Diamond Empowerment Fund, an “international organization with the mission to raise money to support education initiatives that develop and empower economically disadvantaged people in African nations where diamonds are a natural resource.”
 I admit, I have wondered over the years about the diamond industry’s reputation; the formation of this far-sighted nonprofit organization changed my mind completely.

 Women and philanthropy is a topic of crucial importance to the nonprofit sector, and increasingly so as time moves forward.
 What motivates women to give to charity, and how is it different from the way men approach philanthropy?

 For women, “believing their gift will make a difference, giving to an organization that is efficient in its use of donations, and feeling financially secure” top the list.
 “One of the largest differences in motivations across gender is that men are statistically significantly more likely to support the same organizations/same causes annually than women.
 High net worth women also report that volunteering for an organization is a statistically significantly higher motivation for giving to charity than men” (Study of High Net Worth Women’s Philanthropy and The Impact of Women’s Giving Networks, 2011).